DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/tokens/refresh.md

 ## Refresh token security considerations
 Refresh tokens are a high-value target for attackers, because they typically have a much higher lifetime than access tokens.

-It is recommended, that a refresh token is either bound to the client via a client secret (for confidential/credentialed clients), or rotated for public clients.
+It is recommended that a refresh token is either bound to the client via a client secret (for confidential/credentialed clients), or rotated for public clients.

 The following techniques can be used to reduce the attack surface of refresh tokens.